enkidevs/curriculum/go/go-introduction/if-statements/go-if-statements.md

   if ??? {
     return "x is positive"
   }
-  return ???
+  return "???"
 }
 ```

 - string
 - x > 0
-- "x is negative"
+- x is negative
 - x < 0
 - int